 Cars, boats, motorcycles and other vehicles would need their own insurance policies, and hurricane damage would only be covered if you have comprehensive coverage.

 States with the Cheapest NFIP Flood Insurance Rates

-There are many pre-made emergency supply kits, or you can assemble one yourself.
-Either way, just make sure to freshen it occasionally, making sure you have the appropriate number of supplies and none are expired.
+There are many premade emergency supply kits, or you can assemble one yourself.
+Either way, just make sure to freshen your emergency kit occasionally, making sure you have the appropriate number of supplies and none are expired.

-If a storm is coming your way, you should also identify and gather any items you consider critical or particularly high-value, such as prescription medications, your passport, and infant formula.
+If a storm is coming your way, you should also identify and gather any items you consider critical or particularly high-value, such as prescription medications, your passport and infant formula.

 Basic Supplies to Gather

 Any tools needed to turn off utilities

 After a hurricane, you'll need to assess any damage to your property and file claims with your insurers.
 For property claims, start by contacting your insurance company to notify it of damage and initiate the claims process.
 When you do, ask about what you're allowed to do in terms of cleaning up your property.
 The insurer may need to send an adjuster to document the damage and, if you've already thrown away, moved, or cleaned up items, the adjuster may be unable to assess it appropriately.

 It may take several days before an adjuster is able to review your claim, particularly after a hurricane, since they typically impact a large number of property owners at once, but you may have an extended claims process or receive a smaller payout if you clean up too much beforehand.
 In either case, you should thoroughly document the damage with photos and video.

 You may also need to file an additional living expenses (ALE) claim if you had to relocate temporarily due to severe damage to your home.
 To be compensated for additional living expenses, you should keep all receipts and documentation related to your expenses, such as tracking your vehicle's mileage.